mir-group/nequip/docs/introduction/intro.md

 If you're new to NequIP, we recommend starting with the [Installation Guide](../guide/getting-started/install.md), [Workflow Overview](../guide/getting-started/workflow.md), and [Config File documentation](../guide/configuration/config.md).

+If you want to use a pretrained model rather than train one from scratch, see the [Foundation Potentials](../guide/getting-started/foundation_potentials.md) page and the [Fine-Tuning](../guide/training-techniques/fine_tuning.md) guide.

 There is also a [tutorial notebook](https://colab.research.google.com/github/mir-group/nequip-tutorial/blob/main/NequIP_Tutorial.ipynb) that introduces the NequIP framework.
 This notebook will run entirely on Google Colab's cloud virtual machine and you will not need to install or run anything locally.

 ## References & citing